 You may be wondering how mold can be so impactful to our health when we’ve evolved alongside these organisms for hundreds of thousands of years.
-The recent introduction of water-damage building (WBD) molds that produce mycotoxins has created this growing societal problem.
-Here are three mold categories that can impact health:
+The recent introduction of antifungal paints in combination with water-damage building (WBD) molds has created this growing societal problem.
+Here are three mold categories that can impact health for anyone:

 Water-damaged buildings will have a chemical soup of toxigenic mold combined with microbes, harmful chemicals, bacteria, mycobacteria, and actinomycetes.
 This is often exacerbated by defects in construction such as poor ventilation, faulty crawl spaces, flat roofs, basements exposed to saturated groundwater conditions, and improper remediation of water leaks.